 Furthermore, it is not enough to say that trapping is regulated.
 A large majority of the public does not understand what regulation means.
 This is evident from the 54% to 61% of the public that believes that species can become extinct due to trapping even if trapping is regulated by their state agency.
 Regulation needs to have a context.
 People need to know what regulation is, who does it, why it is important, where it is done (in the field for monitoring, in an office for setting limits...), and when it is used.

 Graphs of Survey Results

-The graphs included in this chapter present the results of the IAFWA Public Attitudes Toward Trapping Telephone Survey for each of the three samples for which interviews were obtained among Connecticut, Indiana and Wisconsin adult residents.
+The graphs included in this chapter present the results of the IAFWA Public Attitudes obtained among Connecticut, Indiana and Wisconsin adult residents.